The EASIEST DIY Dog Bed (Repurposed Furniture)

 If your dogs are like ours, they are a part of your family.
 In fact, your dog is probably the greatest family member you’ve ever had.
 Have you ever heard the saying, “I love my dog more than people?”
 There you have it!
 They probably love you more than your whole family combined.
 Ain’t that the truth.
 LOL

-Finding The Perfect Chair For A DIY Dod Bed
+The Perfect Chair For A Raised Dog Bed For Large Dogs

-I have a super creative DIL that shops marketplace often and comes up with some of the best ideas for repurposing old furniture.
+I have a super creative daughter-in-law who shops on the marketplace often and comes up with some of the best ideas for repurposing old furniture.
 I’d love to tell you this was my idea, but it wasn’t.

 My husband and I recently visited our son and DIL in their new home in San Antonio, Texas.
 We were so excited when they told us they would be moving back to Texas.
 Even though it’s still a 6-hour drive, that’s nothing to us Texans.
 LOL

-The week before we arrived, she had mentioned that she had found a chair that she wanted to make into a dog bed.
+The week before we arrived, she mentioned she had found an oversized chair she wanted to make into a DIY dog bed.

-The chair was solid wood, oversized, and had short legs (like my G-dog).
+The chair was solid wood and had short legs (like my G-dog).

-She purchased it for $40.
-What a steal!
-It also came with a cushion that was in perfect condition.
-The only issue was some minor wood damage on the front of the chair.
-Nothing a couple of DIYers can’t fix.
+She purchased it for $40 – what a steal!
+It also came with a cushion in perfect condition.
+The only issue was some minor wood damage on the front of the chair, but nothing a couple of DIYers can’t fix.

-Of course, I knew she would need paint to complete this DIY project, so I told her to pick her favorite Dixie Belle chalk mineral paint color, and I’d bring the paint and supplies.
+Of course, I knew she wanted this DIY project painted, so I told her to pick her favorite Dixie Belle chalk mineral paint color, and I’d bring the paint and supplies.

 Learn how I made a DIY dog bed from an old chair.
 It was super easy!